dennisfabri/AlphaServer/README.md

 # AlphaServer

-Read data from Omage timekeeping devices
+Read data from Omega timekeeping devices for swimming events